Snow White and the Seven Dwarfs (film): Art direction

 Snow White and the Seven Dwarfs features contributions from three European artists who came to work at Walt Disney Studios in the 1930s.
 By 1936, Albert Hurter was assigned to supervise the film's art direction; all the designs used in the film, from character costume designs to layouts and backgrounds, had to meet his approval before being finalized.
 Having had academic art training, Hurter was instrumental in devising the film's overall Germanic look, incorporating European illustrations and painting techniques into the animation.
 Ferdinand Horvath, who had been working at the studio since 1934, was also hired as the film's inspirational sketch artist, providing a number of dark concepts for the film.
-Many of his other designs were ultimately rejected since they were less easily translated into animation than Hurter's, and Hovarth didn't receive a credit for the film.
-By the spring of 1936, as the animation process had begun, with Hurter and Hovarth being joined by Gustaf Tenggren.
-Tenggren was a color stylist determined the staging and atmosphere of many of the scenes in the film, with his style borrowing from the likes of Arthur Rackham and John Bauer and thus possessing the European illustration quality that Disney sought.
+Many of his other designs were ultimately rejected since they were less easily translated into animation than Hurter's, and Hovarth did not receive a credit for the film.
+By the spring of 1936, the animation process had begun, with Hurter and Hovarth being joined by Gustaf Tenggren.
+Tenggren, a color stylist, determined the staging and atmosphere of many of the scenes in the film, with his style borrowing from the likes of Arthur Rackham and John Bauer and thus possessing the European illustration quality that Disney sought.
 He also designed the posters for the film and illustrated the press book.
 Other artists to work on the film included Joe Grant, whose most significant contribution was the design for the Queen's Witch form.